I've been bike commuting for 20 years, here are 13 mistakes everyone makes to begin with

 A quality lock is worth the outlay

-Buying the brightest - but not the best - bike light
+Buying the wrong bike light

-Make sure to buy the lights you need – your local bike shop should be able to advise appropriately.
-I made the mistake of buying the brightest light in the shop when I moved to the country, only to find it was rubbish for illuminating rural lanes.
-In an urban environment a bright light with minimal spread might be all you need, but as soon as your commute starts to include unlit roads your light beam needs “spread” to light up more than just a narrow spot ahead of you.
-More lumens (how light intensity is measured) are not necessarily best in this case, what you’re looking for is the breadth of the beam; there’s more advice on buying the best bike light for you in our dedicated guide.
-You’ll want avoid dazzling other road users by having your lights dipped towards the road (one of the reasons why head torches are a bad idea unless you’re riding off-road).
-Keep charging cables at home and at work too – and leave them in your commuting bag when not in use, even in the summer months.
+When it comes to lights, brighter does not automatically mean better.
+It's better to buy the lights you really need for your commute route.
+I made the mistake of buying the brightest light with the most lumens when I moved to the countryside, but it was awful for illuminating rural lanes.
+In an urban environment a bright light with minimal spread might be all you need, but as soon as your commute starts to include unlit roads your light beam needs to be wider, to light up more than just a narrow spot in front of you.
+Test the breadth of the beam before you buy a light; there’s more advice on buying the best bike light for you in our dedicated guide.

 A good quality pannier rack can come in handy

-Carrying all the weight yourself
+Shouldering all the weight

 Not knowing how to fix a puncture…